albanhasa/php-docker-compose/README.md

 ## NOTE: Filesystem across Windows and WSL2

-You will need to put your project on the Linux side of WSL2 to get proper performance and permissions.
+You may need to put your project on the Linux side of WSL2 to get better performance and file permissions.

 https://docs.microsoft.com/en-us/windows/wsl/compare-versions#performance-across-os-file-systems